akeyess/akeyess/README.md

 Hello!
-I'm Andrew, a developed researcher pursuing a role as an intern or entry-level position
+I'm Andrew, a developed researcher pursuing a role as an intern or entry-level position.
+NEW to GitHub, training :)

 # Curriculum Vitae
 ## Quantitative Researcher